1. Pension flexibility statistics

 3. Annual allowance calculator update

-In Pension Schemes Newsletter 81 we launched a beta version of the annual allowance calculator and asked for feedback.
+In Pension schemes newsletter 81 HMRC launched a beta version of the annual allowance calculator and asked for feedback.
 Thank you to everyone who provided feedback on this.

-The calculator is no longer a beta version, however we’re continuing to review and update the calculator and your feedback is still important to us.
+The calculator is live and no longer a beta version, however we’re continuing to review and update the calculator and your feedback is still important to us.

 You can provide feedback to us using the feedback option directly on the GOV.UK pages or by emailing us at firstname.lastname@example.org and put ‘Annual allowance calculator’ in the subject line of your email.

-This is a reminder that in Pension schemes newsletter 83 we explained that from April 2017 QROPS online will no longer be accessible.
-Changes to QROPS forms in recent years mean that the system no longer captures the correct information so we are closing QROPS online.
+This is a reminder that in Pension schemes newsletter 83 HMRC explained that from April 2017 QROPS Online will no longer be accessible.
+Changes to QROPS forms in recent years mean that the system no longer captures the correct information so we’re closing QROPS Online.

 Pension scheme administrators, managers and members of overseas schemes can find more information about the pension tax rules on overseas pension schemes, including the latest version of the forms to report information we require, on the Overseas pension schemes pages.